railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

 he will give you a figure.
 If you ask for the same figure from your stores manager you will get an entirely different amount.
 You have no idea who is right!

-In Open ERP the management of stock is completely integrated with the accounts, to give strong coherence between the two systems.
+In OpenERP the management of stock is completely integrated with the accounts, to give strong coherence between the two systems.
 The double-entry structure of locations enables a very precise correspondence between stocks and accounts.